 2. Objectivity Standard.
 Reviews should be conducted objectively supported by clear arguments and constructive feedback for the author.
 Personal criticism of the author is inappropriate.

 3. Timeliness.
-Reviewers only agree to review if they are sure they can do the review in a timely manner.
+Reviewers only agree to review if they are sure they can do the review on time.
 If the assigned reviewer knows that it is impossible to meet the specified deadline, they should notify the editor immediately.